Sligo: Air

 Sligo and County Sligo are served by Sligo Airport, 8 km from Sligo town and near Strandhill, though no scheduled flights operate out of the airport.
 The nearest airport with scheduled flights is Ireland West Airport near to Charlestown, County Mayo, 55 km away.

 The Irish Coast Guard Helicopter Search & Rescue has been based at Sligo Airport since 2004, callsign Rescue 118.
 CHC Ireland provide 24 hour search and rescue using a Sikorsky S-92 helicopter.

 The helicopter is operated by a crew of four, maintained and supported year round.
 The most northerly base in Ireland, it deals with the stern challenges posed by the Atlantic Ocean and the clifftop environment along the north-west coast.

 Bus

 Bus Éireann operates four bus routes in the town: one serves the town centre and another the west of the town.
 The other two routes run from the town to Strandhill and Rosses Point respectively.
-Bus Éireann also provides inter-city services to: Enniskillen, via Manorhamilton; to Derry; to Galway, via Ireland West Airport Knock; and to Dublin, via Dublin Airport and towns along the N4 road.
+Bus Éireann also provides inter-city services to: Enniskillen, via Manorhamilton; to Derry; to Galway, via Ireland West Airport; and to Dublin, via Dublin Airport and towns along the N4 road.

 Bus Feda operates a route from Gweedore, County Donegal, via Sligo to Galway.